 You Can’t Send Emails to Just Anyone

 The main purpose of CAN-SPAM is to stop spammers from sending people misleading emails or emailing them at all without their permission.
 It’s a good idea to review CAN-SPAM requirements, or any other applicable email marketing requirements, as failing to comply with them can result in significant fines.
 Be very familiar with these regional laws before starting an email campaign in your market.

 You Can’t Call Just Anyone

-- You Must Comply With the Fair Housing Act
+You Must Comply With the Fair Housing Act

 Facebook is a great marketing tool, and is a master at targeting ads to audiences where your message will resonate.
 But, be careful.
 In 2018, Facebook got into trouble because its ads allowed real estate companies to exclude certain demographics from viewing their ads – which is a violation of the Fair Housing Act.
 How do you stay compliant?
 For starters, don’t produce targeted marketing that excludes a specific demographic based on race, ethnicity, or disability.
-The National Association of Realtors’ Realtor Magazine published a great list of advice on not best practices for fair marketing.
+The National Association of Realtors’ Realtor Magazine published a great list of advice on the best practices for fair marketing.

-- Be a Good Digital Marketing Citizen
+You Must Be a Good Digital Marketing Citizen

 Creating content takes time.
 A lot of time.
 And effort.
 So does maintaining it.
 If you post content to social media – a Tweet, Facebook post, or a blog post, watch for comments from your readership.
-Your readership expects you to respond.
+Your readership expects you to interact.
 Not only will a response encourage them to continue to value your content, it might even generate business, a referral, or even stem negative feedback before it goes viral.

-- Be Good to Each Other
+You Must Be Good to Each Other